allthingslinux/tux/.github/CONTRIBUTING.md

     Create a new branch from your local `main` branch with a descriptive name following our conventions:

     ```bash
-    # Ensure you're on the main branch
     git checkout main

-    # Create and switch to your new branch
+    # Create and switch to your new branch such as:
     git checkout -b feat/your-feature-name    # For new features
-    # or
     git checkout -b fix/issue-description     # For bug fixes
-    # or
     git checkout -b docs/update-section       # For documentation changes
     ```